8ft0/study-guide/docs/linux/networking/network-troubleshooting.md

 3. **Hardware Issues**:
     - Check for hardware problems such as faulty cables, network cards, or switches.

-By using this cheat sheet, new starters can efficiently diagnose and resolve network issues on a Linux system, ensuring proper network connectivity and performance.
+By using this study sheet, new starters can efficiently diagnose and resolve network issues on a Linux system, ensuring proper network connectivity and performance.